BeAllAround/node_trace_memory/README.md

   make_array(1000000)
 }, { unit: 'MB' })
   .then(memoryUsage => console.log(memoryUsage))
-// trace_memory returns a Promise so you can use await as well :)
+// trace_malloc returns a Promise so you can use await as well :)

-// to trace memory of a function one after another, it is important to use await to avoid weird behavior
+// to trace allocated memory of a function one after another, it is important to use await to avoid weird behavior
 // for example

 let memoryUsage = await trace_malloc( () => {